mprestin77/AssignBackupPolicy-fn/README.md

 ***Create an event rule***

 Create an event rule with a **Condition**: Event Type, **Service Name**: Block Volume, and **Event Type**: Create Volume End.
-Add a **Condition** and with the **Attribute Name** compartmentID, and specify your compartment ID.
+Add a **Condition** and with the **Attribute Name** set to compartmentID, and specify your compartment OCID in the **Attribute Value** field.

 Under Actions, set **Action Type** to Functions and select **Function Compartment**, **Function Application**, and **Function Name**.

 ![image](https://github.com/mprestin77/AssignBackupPolicy-fn/blob/main/images/EventRule.png)

+***Create a backup policy***

+Create a backup policy and add a schedule as descibed in [Create a Backup Policy](https://docs.oracle.com/en-us/iaas/private-cloud-appliance/cmn/block/creating-a-backup-policy.htm).

 ***Create a new Block Storage volume and validate that the function is invoked***

-Create a new Block Storage volume or create a new compute instance with a boot volume in the specified compartment.
-It should automatically invoke *assign_backup_policy* functions.
+Create a new Block Storage volume or create a new compute instance with a boot volume in the specified compartment or one of its sub-compartments.
+Assign a tag to the volume matching **TAG_NAMESPACE** and **TAG_NAME** from func.yaml file, and assign the backup policy OCID as tag value.
+Once the volume is created it should automatically invoke *assign_backup_policy* function and assign the specified backup policy OCID